About

 He edited and introduced Otto Rank's "A Psychology of Difference: The American Lectures" (Princeton University Press, 1996) and co-edited, with E. J. Lieberman, "The Letters of Sigmund Freud and Otto Rank: Inside Psychoanalysis" (Johns Hopkins University Press, 2012).

-In 2022 he published "The Birth of Relationship Therapy: Carl Rogers Meets Otto Rank" (Psychosozial Press).
-In October 2023 he published Otto Rank's "A Dream That Interprets Itself" with Karnac Books (U.K.).
-His next book, to be published by Oxford University Press in 2024, is entitled, "Otto Rank and the Creation of Modern Psychotherapy."
+In 2022 he published "The Birth of Relationship Therapy: Carl Rogers Meets Otto Rank" (Psychosozial Press, second ed.).
+In 2024 he published Otto Rank's "A Dream That Interprets Itself" with Karnac Books (U.K.).
+His next book, to be published by Oxford University Press in 2025, is entitled, "Otto Rank and the Creation of Modern Psychotherapy."

 His writings have appeared in the U.S., the U.K. and, in translation, in Austria, Canada, China, France, Germany, Hungary, Lithuania, the Netherlands, and Spain.
-His latest article, "Discovering the Existential Unconscious: Rollo May Encounters Otto Rank" ("The Humanistic Psychologist," March 2023) has been published in translation in Chinese and Russian, and is now being translated into Greek, Turkish and Hungarian.
-He serves on the editorial board of the "Journal of Humanistic Psychology" (U.S.), founded by Abraham Maslow, and was book review editor of the "Journal of Organizational Change Management" (U.K.) for over a decade.
+His latest article, "Discovering the Existential Unconscious: Rollo May Encounters Otto Rank" ("The Humanistic Psychologist," March 2023) has been published in translation in Hungarian, Chinese, and Russian.

 Before he moved to Budapest, he was Director of Executive Education for U.S. government leaders at American University’s School of Public Affairs in Washington, DC.
 In 2002, he created "transformative action learning," a Rankian leader development process based on existential-humanistic principles, and introduced it into the executive leadership curriculum at AU and at other universities around the world.